kaspiCZ/kaspi.dev/posts/20200102-lovable-ember-blueprints.md

 ---
-title: Lovable ember blueprints for code generation
+title: Lovable ember blueprints for code generation (edited)
 summary: Ember code generators are an amazing way to save time and ensure everyone is on the same page.
 They're flexible too.
 date: 2020-01-02
 featured: true
 tags:
   - emberjs
   - nodejs
+  - localization
+  - ember-intl
 ---
 **Big thank you goes to [Jan Bobisud](https://github.com/bobisjan)!
 Who got me on the right track with this.taskFor('generate-from-blueprint').run() and [Pavol Daňo](https://twitter.com/PuwelOne) for proofreading and suggestions on this post.**